 $ command -f argument

 This command tells the shell to run the program "command" with the flag "-f" and the argument "argument".
-We can use the
+There can be dozens of flags and arguments to modify a command or how a program runs, so it gets complicated real quick.
+Luckily, we can use the

 man command to find out what exactly those flags and arguments do to modify the command.